Skip to main content

 GET https://{slug}.nationbuilder.com/api/v1/people?access_token=...

-IMPORTANT: If you have migrated to NationBuilder V2 access tokens, the access tokens you receive back from the OAuth 2.0 process will expire after 24 hours.
+IMPORTANT: The access tokens you receive back from the OAuth 2.0 process will expire after 24 hours.
 You also must implement a refresh flow.
 See the next section.

 The API uses JavaScript Object Notation (JSON).
 If you receive a 406 response code, it means that you need to include the Content-Type and Accept headers of your request to "application/json"